anseki/grunt-htmlclean/README.md

 **If you want to just clean files, [Command Line Tool](https://github.com/anseki/htmlclean) is easy way.**

-Simple and lightweight cleaner that just removes whitespaces, comments, etc. to minify HTML/SVG.
+Simple and safety cleaner without changing the structure to minify HTML/SVG.
-This differs from others in that this removes whitespaces, line-breaks, etc. as much as possible.

 ## Removing

 htmlclean removes the following texts.

 + The leading whitespaces, tabs and line-breaks, and the trailing whitespaces, tabs and line-breaks.
 + The unneeded whitespaces, tabs and line-breaks between HTML/SVG tags.
 + The more than two whitespaces, tabs and line-breaks (suppressed to one space).
 + HTML/SVG comments.
++ The unneeded whitespaces, tabs and line-breaks, meaningless zeros, numbers, signs, etc. in the path data of SVG (e.g. `d` attribute of `path` element).

-The more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed.
+For example, the more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed:

-**Example:**

-Before
+* Before

 ```html
 <p>The <strong> clean <span> <em> HTML is here. </em> </span> </strong> </p>
 ```

-After
+* After

 ```html
 <p>The <strong>clean <span><em>HTML is here.</em></span></strong></p>